Fairytales and Other Stories

 It had been many days since they had left the Castle Cragmar.
 They presently sat on the banks of the river that marked the beginning of King Fallon’s land.
 It was late evening, Alisha was leaning against Eric as they watched the fire snap, crackle, and pop before them, each lost in their own thoughts.

 “Eric,” Alisha asked.

 Alisha leaned back against Eric and sighed.
-Eric’s arms tightened about her.
+Eric’s arms tightened around her.
 “Alisha,” he asked.
 Alisha turned so she could face him.
 Their eyes met.
-Eric leaned down and crushed his lips to hers.
-Long into the night they lay passionately embraced in one another’s arms.
+Eric leaned down and crushed his lips against hers.
+Long into the night, they lay passionately embraced in one another’s arms.